dtorop/city-archive-fall12/_posts/2012-09-20-generating_html.markdown

 In Finder-world, we talk about folders.
 In Terminal/Shell/Python world, it is more common to call them directories, but this refers to the same thing.

+Some more advanced commands:

+{% highlight bash %}
+ls -R foo     # list directory `foo` and recursively all directories
+              # within `foo`

+# WARNING! potentially very dangerous:
+rm -r foo     # remove `foo` and all files and directories within `foo`
+{% endhighlight %}

+The latter command could be a good way to remove a lot of valuable data.
+Be careful!

 ### In Python

 When you are writing a Python script, either in TextWrangler (which you then run via Python from the terminal), or directly in Python interactive mode (when you type `python` and see the `>>>` prompt):